csc-training/intro-to-dl/day2/Exercise_8.md

 ## Extra: Task 3

-If you have time, try again with 8 GPUs, that is a full node of LUMI.
+If you have time, try also with 8 GPUs, that is a full node of LUMI.

 For the small training set: